Your cookie preferences

 Customers who sign up for Swap contracts get the same benefits as those on Sky Mobile’s SIM only plans.

-These include Roll, whereby you can rollover your unused data and store it in a piggybank for up to three years.
+These include Sky Piggybank, where you can rollover your unused data and store it in a piggybank for up to three years, and even potentially use it on other devices in your account.

 And you get to change your allowance when you like too.
 So if you’re using less data than you expected, you can downgrade to a contract with a smaller monthly allowance.